DoctorEenot/Dos-Progs/README.md

   That site has problems with custom captcha check.ege.edu.ru/api/captcha - its not optimised so its the best target to kill server
+  Don't forget to change ip of check.ege.edu.ru server, I just don't want to use hostname of server.

 # rcoiDos.py
   Dos exploit for iac46.ru